Torsten Burmester

 Torsten Burmester (born 15 January 1963) is a German politician and member of the Social Democratic Party of Germany (SPD), as well as a former sports official, and ministry official.

 From 1 February 2022 to December 2024, Burmester served as CEO of the German Olympic Sports Confederation (DOSB) and was a member of the delegation leadership for the 2024 Summer Olympics in Paris.

-Since 1 November 2025, he has been the Mayor of the City of Cologne.
+Since 1 November 2025, he has been the Lord Mayor of the City of Cologne.